roger2727/Portfolio-React/README.md

 - React Router: A library for handling routing and navigation in a React app.
 - Git: A version control system for tracking changes to your code.
 - npm: A package manager for installing and managing dependencies.
+- vercel: a cloud platform that makes it easy to build and deploy static sites, Serverless Functions, and APIs, with features like global CDN, automatic HTTPS, Git integration, and customizable build pipelines.

 # Features